We are hiring now!

 This service does not include engaging in correspondence/negotiations direct with employees direct.

-This service does not include work or advice in relation to early conciliation or claims in the Employment Tribunal.
+This service does not include work or advice in relation to Early Conciliation or claims in the Employment Tribunal.

 Average time scale from instructions to final Employment Tribunal Hearing dependent on Employment Tribunals caseload but typically 180 days.

-Follow the link to the Government website
+Follow the link to the Government website and see later in relation to costs "What Happens Next".

 https://www.gov.uk/browse/justice